 Kambuyu Marimba Ensemble of Syracuse has been together since 2004.
-The roots of our music come from the Shona people of Zimbabwe.
+The roots of the music we play comes from the Shona people of Zimbabwe.
 Many of the tunes we play originate in traditional mbira songs and melodies of that region.
 Eight marimbas of five sizes are usually played in the arrangements for this music: a bass, baritone, two tenors, an alto and three sopranos.
 Traditionally this music is accompanied by gourd rattle percussion (hosho) and sometimes hand drums.
 Our marimbas were built by the group using various tonal woods for the keys.
-Resonators are fashioned from PVC pipe cut to length, tuned, and sealed.
+Resonators were fashioned from PVC pipe cut to length, tuned, and sealed.
 Pieces of cellophane are placed over small holes in the tubes to create a unique voice like buzz.
 We are grateful for the video by Fred King of Fredtronics Custom Marimbas based in Portland, Oregon, for his unique and original design!

 Using similar rhythms and song structure, the group also has composed songs in the traditional style.
 We are a community-minded musical group and would love to hear from people who want to make music with us!